iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 Here, $\op{ships} \colon \mathtt{String} \times \N \to \mathtt{Army}$
 is called a _constructor_ for the type $\mathtt{Army}$.
-Constructors are (possibly multivariate) functions that receive terms as arguments and return an term of a compound type.
+Constructors are (possibly multivariate) functions that receive terms as arguments and return a term of a compound type.

 After you finish your catalogue, orders arrive for you to develop a new laser cannon to be used in the war.